By: Laine Hammer & Cyrus Sepahbodi

 Health Benefits of Hemp Oil

 Hemp oil and CBD oil both show promise in enhancing one’s health, but in different ways.
 Hemp oil is often looked to for its nutritional power, due to its healthy fats and mineral content.
 There have also promising studies on its effect on skin disorders and PMS symptoms.

-CBD is sought for its range of health benefits, which include relief from pain, inflammation and insomnia.
-For those sensitive to the “high” of THC, CBD offers the power of the cannabis plant without psychoactive effects.
+CBD is sought for its range of health benefits, which include relief from physical discomfort, normal inflammation and trouble falling asleep as well as trouble staying asleep.
+For those who are sensitive to THC and its intoxicating effects, CBD offers the power of the cannabis plant without psychoactivity.

 CBD can also help you sleep better, as determined by several studies.
-In one study, CBD showed promise for inducing deeper REM sleep, while another study of Parkinson’s disease patients found that taking CBD oil reduced symptoms of insomnia.
-And with CBD’s potential to relieve anxiety and pain, falling asleep becomes more likely, as these experiences can interfere with getting proper rest.
+In one study, CBD showed promise for inducing deeper REM sleep, while another found that taking CBD oil helped with stress and provides calm for both mind and body.

 Whether you’re trying to alleviate discomfort or normal inflammation, reduce stress, or get a good night’s sleep, there is a plant-based option out there for you.
 The next time you’re trying to decide between hemp oil vs CBD oil, consider your options and choose what you think will be best for you.
 We recommend always checking the ingredients on the packaging and consulting with a healthcare professional.
 If you are ready to try Hemp-derived CBD then look no further than Papa & Barkley’s Releaf CBD line, available to ship nationwide.